MicrosoftDocs/customer-insights/ci-docs/journeys/trial-preview-limits.md

 ---

 # Customer Insights - Journeys limits for trials

+> [!NOTE]
+> Litmus integration is supported for Customer Insights - Journeys only Orgs

 Trials of Customer Insights - Journeys are subject to the following limits and restrictions: